monsoonmaelstrom/book2/book2.md

 “Yes.”

-“Okay, what do you want to do?” he asks, fingers still tracing softly across my skin.
+“Okay, what do you want to do?” he asks, fingers tracing softly across my skin.

 “I don’t know.
 Anything.
 I feel like I’m dying being cooped up here all the time.”